michaelmarty/UniDec/readme.md

 To use the PDF report generator, install [MikTex](https://miktex.org) and select install packages automatically from the installation options.
 You may need to add this to your system path so that PDFLatex is found from the command line.

+### Linux Install

+To install on linux start with making a virtual environment.

+    virtualenv env

+Then clone this repo with `git clone ....`

+With your directory tree looking like:

+	./
+    env/
+	UniDec/

+Then install the dependencies:

+    pip install -r UniDec/requirements.txt

+Then install UniDec as a dependency from the git repository you downloaded:

+	pip install -e UniDec/

+Then you can run the launcher

+    python -m unidec.Launcher

 ## Tutorial

 You can watch a video tutorial on how to use UniDec here: [https://www.youtube.com/watch?v=e33JxgY6CJY](https://www.youtube.com/watch?v=e33JxgY6CJY).